efabless/caravel_board/docs/chipignite_1_silicon_notes.md

 To set the state of an output, you need to set the corresponding bit in the reg_mprj_datal (IO 0 to 31) or reg_mprj_datah (IO 32 to 37) register.

+**Important note!
+GPIOs 1 to 4 have a reversed bit for management disable that requires swapping the values for "USER" and "MGMT" for these four pins.**

 If you are having difficulty programing the upper IOs, you can try providing a slower clock source (5MHz).
  This can be configured by providing a clock signal on xclk input on the board and jumpering J6.
 You may need to power-cycle the board and then reset after programming and applying the slower clock.